deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 Traan shook the Human’s hand.
 “They certainly do,” he agreed proudly.
 “Brother Traan, warleader of Fourth Fang.”

-“Sergeant Wilde, JETS team Two.
+“Sergeant Wilde, JETS Team Two.
 I understand you [chaps] plan to make a mess.”

 “Not without purpose.”